 I won’t spoil all the fun by covering all the places, but I will mention a couple of them.

 The best rockhounding locations in South Carolina are Donoho Creek Formation, Piedmont, Greenville County, York County, Spartanburg, and Cherokee counties, Abbeville, Anderson, McCormick, Lowndesville, Antreville, and Berkeley counties.

-You can find the most precious, beautiful, and most sought-after gems, minerals, crystals, and rocks, including rare specimens in these places.
+You can find the most precious, beautiful, and sought-after gems, minerals, crystals, and rocks, including rare specimens in these places.
 Here are some of the best spots for gem hunters finding themselves in South Carolina.

 The county of Abbeville is situated in western South Carolina, and it is the most abundant region when it comes to amethyst.
 Here, you can also find beryl (aquamarine), garnets, kyanite, gold, epidote, smoky amethyst, and various quartz crystals.

 Lowndesville and Antreville towns in the county of Abbeville are rich in amethyst, as well as the Ellis-Jones Mines in Due West or the famous Diamond Hill Mine east of Succession Lake in Antreville.
 Smoky quartz is also present in these areas.

 In Abbeville, you can find beryl – the rare aquamarine variant, at the Beryl Hill area, the Amos Cunningham Farm.
 Close to Abbeville is Greenville, where you can discover tourmaline and high-quality garnets or kyanite.

 York County is located in the northern parts of South Carolina, and it is also among the best rockhounding locations since here you can find amethyst, smoky amethyst, tourmaline, garnets, kyanite, quartz crystals, and more!

 The largest deposit of the rare mineral kyanite is found in York County at Henry’s Knob.
 The earliest settlers in this region used to call these specimens blue daggers.